Applicants must meet the following program admission requirements in addition to the general requirements of the Graduate School.

 For more information on the program and contact information please visit cybersecurity.umsl.edu.

-The Graduate Certificate in Cybersecurity is a six-course (18 credit hours) multidisciplinary program housed in the Graduate School.
-It is designed to help students from all backgrounds achieve a foundation in information security.
+The Graduate Certificate in Cybersecurity is a four-course (12 credit hours) multidisciplinary program designed to help students from all backgrounds achieve a foundation in information security.
 It provides students the flexibility to focus on technical and/or managerial aspects of computer, software, network, and information security.
-With primary courses offered by Computer Science and Information Systems departments, the program also allows students to choose from a range of electives based on student interests.
+With primary courses offered by the Computer Science and Information Systems and Technology departments, the program also allows students to choose from a range of electives based on student interests.
 This certificate serves a broad group of managers, technical specialists, and professionals with a bachelor’s degree.
 A prior background in information security is not required to enter this program.

-All students must take three required courses and three electives (at least one elective course must be in Computer Science)
+All students must take three required courses and one elective.

 |INFSYS 6828||Principles of Information Security||3|